bvinsite/slate/source/includes/_release_history.md

  - Paginated responses are _only_ allowed to user either number/size for paged pagination, or offset/limit for offset pagination

 ### Features

+Implemented a Paged Paginator.
+The paginator can be selected in the request by including

+- page[offset] and page[limit] parameters, or
+- page[number] and page[size] parameters